 As Senators Grassley and Wyden highlighted on Tuesday, their investigation of Sovaldi is emblematic of a much larger problem.
 In the build up to next year’s U.S. presidential election, voters may start to have their say.
 Candidates Hillary Clinton and Bernie Sanders have responded to a worried electorate by beginning to put forward proposals for reform.
 The public now has an opportunity to demand approaches that rein in the pharmaceutical industry’s monopoly over who gets what medicines and at what price.

 “Let’s not fold to advocacy pressure in 2014,” a Gilead executive urged after Sovaldi’s release.
 Perhaps 2016 will force the company to a different resolution: one that better recognizes the needs of patients.

 After all, when it comes to developing new medicines, the taxpayers have already paid.

 Correction (December 8, 2015): The names of the political parties to which Senators Ron Wyden and Chuck Grassley respectively belong have been corrected.

-Azzi Momenghalibaf is a senior program officer with the Open Society Public Health Program.
+Until November 2021, Azzi Momenghalibaf was a senior program officer with the Open Society Public Health Program.